vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

-# Tanzu Community Edition Package Versioning
+# Tanzu Community Edition Package Repositories and Versioning

-This document defines TCE's approach to versioning packages and publishing package repositories.
+This document defines TCE's approach to publishing package repositories and versioning.
 Considerations and questions that this document will address include the following:

 * What happens when an application/functionality releases a new version?
 * What is the prescribed process that TCE will use to make available that new version?